markcowl/typespec-e2e-demo/GetitDone/README.md

 ## Introduction

 This guide demonstrates how to build a [Todoist](https://todoist.com/) (todo app) API clone using C# and .NET, leveraging service code generated from TypeSpec.
 We will create a service backend using TypeSpec-generated stub code and a pre-existing implementation generated using AI.
+The TypeSpec file was itself also generated with the help of AI.
-For instructions on using AI to generate the implementation code, refer to the [getitdone-implementation-ai](../doc/getitdone-implementation-ai.md) document.
+For a walkthrough on how I used AI to generate the TypeSpec file and the implementation code, refer to the [getitdone-implementation-ai](../doc/getitdone-implementation-ai.md) document.

 Please note, this project is only demonstrating a clone of the backend API and does not include a front-end application.
 The front-end is a simple HTML/JS/CSS application that interacts with the API to demonstrate basic functionality.
 A more sophisticated front end using the JavaScript/TypeScript client code bundled into a browser experience is a work in progress.

-The TypeSpec file was itself also generated with the help of AI - I used Windows Copilot to scrape the ToDoist API documentation, Azure OpenAI o1-preview to generate an OpenAPI spec from the scraped documentation, then again to generate a draft TypeSpec file from the OpenAPI spec.
-I then used GitHub Copilot in VS Code to work through the various errors in the TypeSpec code, and once the file was clean I was able to generate the service stub code.

 ## Project Overview